Updated for the Breakthrough Business Model Canvas 4.0

 That’s why this question feeds right back into the ‘Why?
 Am I / we doing this?’ question.

-Alternatively, you can join my Media Modo Facebook Group and ask questions about the New New Canvas.
+You can join my Media Modo Facebook Group and ask questions about the Breakthrough Business Model Canvas.
 It is free to join and I manage to reply to the vast majority of questions.
 I’m always keen to get feedback too.

-Lastly, if you are a trainer, you are welcome to use my New New Business Model Canvas but please acknowledge me as the author of this version and again, let me have feedback!
+Lastly, if you are a trainer, you are welcome to use my Breakthrough Business Model Canvas but please acknowledge me as the author of this version and again, let me have feedback!